Compute Infrastructure for ML Workloads

 Public benchmark sites for comparing models/hardware: artificialanalysis.ai, llm-stats.com, mlcommons.org/benchmarks/inference, the LMSYS leaderboard.

 MFU (Model FLOPs Utilization) = achieved FLOPS / peak FLOPS.
 Production training: 40–55% on H100 is excellent.
-Below 30% means memory- or comm-bound, not compute-bound — fix that before tuning kernels.
+Below 30% means memory-bound (waiting for data from HBM, not enough compute to hide latency) or communication-bound (waiting for network/NVLink transfers), not compute-bound (waiting for arithmetic units) — fix that before tuning kernels.

 Figure 4.0: The roofline — peak FLOPS as the ceiling, HBM bandwidth as the slope